AppThreat/atom/README.md

 ## Advanced Configuration

-For complex projects, specifically those written in C or C++, you may need to pass granular configuration options to the underlying language frontend.
+For complex projects you may need to pass granular configuration options to the underlying language frontend.
 You can achieve this using the `--frontend-args` flag.

 This flag accepts a comma-separated list of key-value pairs in the format `key=value`.